Slusny/Modulated-Spherical-Fourier-Neural-Operator/README.md

 gsutil -m cp -n -r "gs://weatherbench2/datasets/era5/1959-2023_01_10-wb13-6h-1440x721_with_derived_variables.zarr"
 ```
 You can prune the dataset down to only store the required data ([prune_weatherbench_ERA5.sh](/data_process/prune_weatherbench_ERA5.sh)).
-MFSNO needs the additional variables U100 and V100 (wind velocities in 100m) which are not part of Weatherbench2 and need to be downloaded speratly from ECMWFs Coperinucus with the [download_relative_humidity.py](/data_process/download_relative_humidity.py) script.
+MFSNO needs the additional variables u100 and v100 (wind velocities in 100m) which are not part of Weatherbench2 and need to be downloaded speratly from ECMWFs Copernicus with the [download_relative_humidity.py](/data_process/download_relative_humidity.py) script.

 The weights for a pretrained SFNO network (provided by ECMWF) can be downloaded using
 ```